Back To CourseCollege Biology: Help and Review

 Selective pressures can take many forms, including environmental conditions, availability of food and energy sources, predators, diseases, and even direct human influence.

-What about food and energy sources as selective pressures?
+And what about food and energy sources as selective pressures?
 In a dense rainforest, plants on the forest floor will survive and reproduce better if they are able to gather as much light as possible, perhaps by having very large leaves.
 Thus, light availability can be a selective pressure for plants.
-Food acquisition is also a selective pressure: for example, sharp teeth and the ability to hunt prey are advantages for carnivores.
+Food acquisition is also a selective pressure.
+For example, sharp teeth and the ability to hunt prey are advantages for carnivores.

-On the flip side of the coin, those very carnivores are a selective pressure for their prey.
+Of course, predation is its own kind of selective pressure - in other words, those very carnivores are a selective pressure for their prey.
 Animals that have sharp eyesight, are poisonous to their predators, can run very fast or can camouflage themselves or hide from predators will be likelier to survive and reproduce than animals without these phenotypes.

 Diseases can also be selective pressures.
 One well-known example is the sickle cell trait in humans, caused by having one copy of the mutated hemoglobin allele that causes sickle cell anemia.
 People that have two copies of this mutated allele are likely to die of anemia at a young age, so you'd think that the allele would be strongly selected against, right?
 However, people with only one copy of the sickle cell allele have a survival advantage in malarial regions because they are more resistant to malaria.
 Scientists don't yet know exactly why they are more resistant, but in these regions, malaria is a selective pressure that keeps the sickle cell allele circulating in the population.